The main guidelines are:

 - Don't mix starch foods with protein foods at the same meals.

 - No more than one protein meal each day.

 - Eat some foods high in potassium and calcium every day.

 - Women who are not very active may prefer to eat one starch meal and one fruit meal and one protein meal each day .

-- Men - may need extra energy and require two starch meals a day.
+- Men - may need extra energy and require two starch meals a day, but not refined starch.

-- Fill up on starchy foods: satisfy your appetite on bread, rice, potatoes and pasta - all contain easily accessible energy and are also rich in fibre.
+- wholemeal bread, brown rice, potatoes with skins and pasta - all contain easily accessible energy and are also rich in fibre.
 Choose wholemeal when you can.

 - Eat whole grain cereals, not highly refined flour.

 - Eat plenty of non-starchy vegetables - as much as you like!

 - Eat plenty of fresh fruit - as much as you like!